anjishnu/Perspectiv/README.md

 Things to Do: A.K.A.
 List of ugly hacks
 ---------------------
 (0) TODO: Improve the README

     It doesn't seem to be good enough right now, would love some feedback on how to improve it.

 (1) TODO: Understanding BH_TSNE and Perplexity

     (With very low number of articles, bhtsne errors out citing 'Perplexity too high', right now I'm dealing with it using a exponential backoff technique to recompute things with a lower perplexity if the code errors out - the elegantway would be to figure out what perplexity to use computationally)

-(2) TODO:
+(2) TODO: What happens during JSON overflow?

     Disover limitations of JSON Request Size (Just how much data can we safely send via an Async JQuery request) Right we haven't hit any barriers related to request size, but if we want to handle massive data sizes this could be an issue.

-(3) TODO:
+(3) TODO: Optimize JSON Request using Indexing

-    Optimize JSON Request - Currently the request is sending over a lot of metadata to the server - this can be reduced by at least 95% by incorporating consistent indices and sending back concise metadata.
+    Currently the request is sending over a lot of metadata to the server - this can be reduced by at least 95% by incorporating consistent indices and sending back concise metadata.
 Should allow our prototype to handle a lot more data.